 We know it can be tempting to vent all your resentments to your child about how the shortcomings of their mother or father in the relationship, but this is never productive.
 It will do nothing but invoke negative emotions within them.
 Keep the venting to friends, not your children.

-Establishing a healthy co-parenting arrangement won’t be nearly as difficult as some suggest if you communicate in a civil manner to work towards the common goal.
+Establishing a healthy co-parenting arrangement won’t be nearly as difficult as some suggestions if you communicate in a civil manner to work towards the common goal.
 Collaboration is essential to the process.

 Working out a co-parenting plan is more straightforward when the separation is amicable.
 Split Easy makes the process easy through an online platform, that asks some simple questions so you can achieve the right balance for everyone.Have Questions?
 Read our FAQs